johnnyreilly/blog.johnnyreilly.com/blog-website/blog/2016-09-22-typescript-20-es2016-and-babel/index.md

 ## Babel changes

 I needed the Babel preset for ES2016; with a quick [`npm install --save-dev babel-preset-es2016`](https://www.npmjs.com/package/babel-preset-es2016) that was sorted.
-Now just to kick Webpack into gear...
+Now just to kick webpack into gear...

-## Webpack changes
+## webpack changes

 My webpack config plugs together TypeScript and Babel with the help of [ts-loader](https://www.npmjs.com/package/ts-loader) and [babel-loader](https://www.npmjs.com/package/babel-loader).
 It allows the transpilation of my (few) JavaScript files so I can write ES2015.
 However, mainly it allows the transpilation of my (many) TypeScript files so I can write ES2015-flavoured TypeScript.
 I'll now tweak the `loaders` so they cater for ES2016 as well.